lucasfini/Gallery/README.md

 **.setLayoutParams** Uses **Gallery.LayoutParams** to set the size of the images in ImageView.

+## XML Attributes

+**android:animationDuration** Is used to time how long a transmission animation from one image to another will run for

+**android:gravity** Is used to determine where an object should position its contents.
+Using the X and Y axis.

+**android:unselectedAlpha** Sets the alpha on the items that are not selected.

 ## <a name="Example_Project_Code">Example Project/Code</a>

 I have made the code available to download on this github page.